 Sitting upright on a birth ball improves your posture.
 Many of us have learned poor posture from a more leisurely life.
 In comparison, our ancestors may have been squatting in the fields, walking long distances, and sitting on firm chairs only, or cross-legged on the floor (no Lazy Boy chairs back then!)

 Pregnancy can worsen posture by stretching abdominal muscles, allowing the belly to hang forward, and pushing the back out of alignment.
 Spending time each day on your ball can help strengthen your core muscles and bring everything back into alignment.

 When your posture is optimal during pregnancy, baby may settle into the pelvis better, which can help labor begin and progress optimally.
 Many women who have had prodromal labor (labor that doesn’t progress and then stops, usually at night) also have a baby who is not in the best position.

-If you are having prodromal labor or are past your due date and believe baby’s position may be to blame, your midwife may ask you to sit on the birth ball to get baby’s head engaged.
+If you are having prodromal labor or are past your due date (see our due date calculator here) and believe baby’s position may be to blame, your midwife may ask you to sit on the birth ball to get baby’s head engaged.